apparebit/shantay/README.md

 batch file's name.

-### 2.3 Summary Statistics: meta.json and Three Parquet Files
+### 2.3 Summary Statistics: `meta.json` and `statistics.parquet`

-*Shantay* also maintains the following files inside the root directory with working data:
+In addition to yearly directories, *shantay* also stores two files inside the root directory with work data.

   - `meta.json` contains an object with the `filter` used for selecting the working data and some statistics about `releases`. `batch_count` must be the number of batch files and `sha256` must be the (recursive) digest of the digests in the `sha256.txt` file.

     The `batch_count` and `sha256` properties can be automatically recovered from the directory hierarchy.
 Simply run *shantay*'s recover task.
 It performs a good number of consistency checks to ensure that the directory hierarchy is well-formed.
 Futhermore, whereas other tasks are fail-fast and stop upon the first error, the recover task only fails after completing its file system traversal.

-Three more files contain summary statistics about the batch file contents:

-  - `meta-statistics.parquet` contains the same data as `meta.json` plus counts collected during analysis.
-  - `meta-keywords.parquet` contains data about the use of keywords.
+  - `statistics.parquet` contains monthly summary statistics about the working data collected with the analyze task.
+Since a wide frame with individual columns for every variable is unwieldy and Pola.rs implementation of lists of structs is not robust enough, we use a long table with a limited number of columns:

-  - `meta-platforms.parquet` contains data about the composition of platforms.
+      - `start_date` and `end_date` denote the date coverage of every row.
+      - `column`, `tag`, and `entity` capture the source column, a symbolic tag for filtered source data, and the entity captured by that row.
+      - `duration`, `variant`, and `count` represent the actual value.
+It can be a simple count, with only `count` non-null, one entry for value counts, with both `variant` and `count` non-null, or a duration, with `duration` non-null.

+    Some column names are not found in the DSA transparency database and are new statistics.

 ## 3. Workflow